Refactoring Replace Inheritance with Delegation

 A class does not contain any unneeded methods inherited from the superclass.

 Various objects with various implementations can be put in the delegate field.
-In effect you get a Strategy design pattern.
+In effect you get the Strategy design pattern.

 - You have to write many simple delegating methods.